574n13y/Dev_Ops/Day5.md

 🔸 Linux Question:
 What is the purpose of the sudo command in Linux?
 How does it differ from logging in directly as the root user?
+- **`sudo`:** Allows a permitted user to run commands as the superuser (root) or another user, based on configuration.
+- **Difference from Root Login:** Using `sudo` provides temporary elevated permissions, enabling users to perform admin tasks without needing to log in as root.
+It improves security by limiting root access and logging command usage.

 🔸 Networking Question:
 What is a traceroute, and how does it help diagnose network issues?
 What’s the difference between ping and traceroute?